-The more specifics you can dig out of your client, especially concerning what success looks like to them, what their dreams and goals are, and how this project fits into their overarching plan for their business, the more likely you are to get it right the first time (and to avoid expensive and time-consuming rounds of revision).
+The more specifics you can dig out of your client—especially concerning what success looks like to them, what their dreams and goals are, and how this project fits into their overarching plan for their business—the more likely you are to get it right the first time, which helps you avoid expensive and time-consuming rounds of revision.

 4. Ask for specific feedback

-How many times have we heard generalized feedback like “I don’t like that” or “it’s just not working”?
-It’s not much to go off, and it often means additional rounds of revision (or unhappy clients).
+How many times have we heard generalized feedback like “I don’t like that” or “it’s just not working?”
+It’s not much to work from, and it often means additional rounds of revision (or unhappy clients).